If you're choosing an obijime...

 I think that's a very important priority.

-On the day when you take the time to choose a kimono instead of Western clothes
+The day when you take the time to choose a kimono instead of Western clothes is a little more special than any other day.

 On days like that, you want to wear items that you don't have to worry about coming undone.